Academics

 In our middle school, students travel to different classes every forty-five minutes, instead of being in a self-contained classroom.
 Every care is taken to make sure that this difficult transition is made with each individual child in mind.
 The middle school team works together, meeting often, to ensure that our expectations regarding homework, study time, organization, and discipline are clearly communicated to all students.
 The team determines whether any student needs additional reinforcement in a subject area, and a plan is then implemented to meet the student’s needs.

 As sixth graders, students are now eligible for membership in the National Junior Honor Society (NJHS) and the Faith in Action Team (FIAT) if they meet the criteria for membership.
-These are in addition to the many other student organizations available such as Student Council, Paw Press, Choir, Sports Teams, Running Club, etc. Students are encouraged to bring their interests to the school by requesting permission to form new clubs and groups which may reflect the needs of the current student body.
+These are in addition to the many other student organizations available such as Student Council, Choir, Sports Teams, etc. Students are encouraged to bring their interests to the school by requesting permission to form new clubs and groups which may reflect the needs of the current student body.

 Sixth Grade Team

-English | Mrs. Greffin (Homeroom)
+English | Mrs. Hensel (Homeroom)

-Literature | Mrs. Greffin
+Literature | Mrs. Hensel

 Periodic cumulative review assignments are given to ensure that students don’t lose the skills they have acquired while focusing on new skills.